outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 root@3442a4bc63cd:/# ssh-add -l
 ```

 It may report permission issue.
 We should add the `w` (write) permission to the socket file.
+Do it on the host and/or within the container.
 The example below shows the socket file disallows `w` by "others" that the "kong" account belongs to.
 See [macOS SSH agent forwarding not working any longer](https://github.com/docker/for-mac/issues/7204).

 ```bash
 # in the container